Ian Goodenough MP

 Ian’s practical business acumen is impressively backed up with professional qualifications including the executive development program at the prestigious Wharton School of the University of Pennsylvania.
 He is a Fellow of the Australian Institute of Company Directors, a Fellow of the Australian Institute of Management, and a Senior Associate of the Financial Services Institute of Australasia.

-Ian serves as a member of the Speaker’s Panel in the House of Representatives.
-He is a member of the Parliamentary Committees on Electoral Matters, Procedure, Public Works, and Taxation & Revenue.
-In addition, Ian is involved with Coalition policy committees on Indigenous Affairs, Industry, Trade and Investment.
+In his first term Ian served as a member of the Speaker’s Panel in the House of Representatives.
+He was a member of the Parliamentary Committees on Electoral Matters, Procedure, Public Works, and Taxation & Revenue.
+In addition, Ian was involved with the Coalition Policy Committees on Indigenous Affairs, Industry, Trade and Investment.

 Prior to entering Parliament, Ian was involved in the accounting, engineering, and property development industries.
 Ian has served as a local government councillor for 14 years.
 He is actively involved in our local community and is a Justice of the Peace.
 He was awarded the Commonwealth of Australia Centenary Medal for “service to local government, education, and charity”.

 A first generation migrant, Ian is of Eurasian heritage – his ancestors were early pioneers who settled the British colony of Singapore.
 His electorate features a large proportion of overseas-born migrants many of whom can identify with Ian’s background.

 As a member of the Coalition Industry, Trade and Investment policy committees Ian is actively working to develop export markets for Australian-made goods and services for the benefit of the economy capitalizing on recent trade partnerships with Korea, Japan and China.